Ma Yueliang: Biography

 Ma Yueliang and Wu Yinghua are survived by their children and grandchildren, including: Ma Jiangchun (b.
-1931), Dr. Ma Hailong (b.
-1935), Ma Jiangbao, and Ma Jiangling (b.
+1931), Dr. Ma Hailong (1935–2022), Ma Jiangbao (1941–2016), and Ma Jiangling (b.
 1947).
 Ma Jiangbao lived in the Netherlands and taught traditional tai chi throughout Europe.
 Their adopted daughter Shi Mei Lin now lives and teaches Wu-style tai chi in New Zealand.
 She also has students in France and the United States.